Keyboard shortcuts

 • Work Items: Units of work tracking implementation progress

-All artifacts follow explicit lifecycle states and phase gates to ensure disciplined development.
+All artifacts follow explicit lifecycle states, phase gates, or immutability rules to ensure disciplined development.

 Since: v1.0.0